rodrigolece/navigoquest/README.md

 # navigoquest

 Path and navigation analysis for the [SeaHeroQuest](https://seaheroquest.com/) dataset.
+This is the open source library that supports the analysis done in [this repos](https://github.com/rodrigolece/dementia-paper/) for the paper "Navigation geometry profiles Alzheimer’s disease and its genetic risk", by Uzu Lim, Rodrigo Leal-Cervantes et al. We will add a link to the paper after publication.

 ## Installation